*Intake to the AICE – Validate Program is currently closed and will reopen on April 1, 2021*

 What is it?

-The Accelerating Innovations into CarE (AICE) – Validate Program supports innovative small-medium sized enterprises (SMEs) along their journey developing digital and data-enabled health technology.
+The Accelerating Innovations into CarE (AICE) – Validate Program supports Alberta’s innovators along their journey developing digital and data-enabled health technology.

-This Program will help Alberta’s innovators overcome the hurdles associated with digital health technology commercialization, across the key domains of:
+This program will help overcome the hurdles associated with digital health technology commercialization, across the key domains of:

 - Product Development,